JavierGarciaUCLM/JavierGarciaUCLM.github.io/src/content/blog/en/SyntheticEmpathyGenerativeAI.md

 data, stylistic adjustments, and an optimization to sound useful, warm, and socially appropriate.
-That can be positive in many scenarios, but it can also reinforce <strong>anthropomorphization</strong> (attributing human traits to something that does not have them) and foster one-sided bonds similar to those we already see with media figures — except now the figure responds, asks questions, and adapts.
+That can be positive in many scenarios, but it can also reinforce <strong>anthropomorphization</strong> (attributing human traits to something that does not have them) and foster one-sided bonds similar to those we already see with media figures, except now the figure responds, asks questions, and adapts.
 </p>

 <figure style="text-align: center;">